Skip to Content

 • Fête (Party) is Teuf

 I could write down tons of examples of it since the French people use verlan with most words of their language.
+The YouTuber Paul Taylor explains the verlan perfectly in one of his videos (at 2’25”) and how the verlan is driving him nuts.

-It is an inversion of the syllables of a word but did you know that it was possible to have a double inversion?
+It is an inversion of the syllables of a word, but did you know that it was possible to have a double inversion?
 This is the case with the example that I used with “Femme”.
 This word can be transformed into “Meuf” as we saw, but it can be modified again to obtain “Feumeu”.
-I prefer to reassure you, that there is not a triple inversion, double is crazy enough right?
+I prefer to reassure you that there is not a triple inversion, double is crazy enough, right?

 Michelle